timuela/RecoilEngine/doc/site/content/changelogs/_index.markdown

 - add a second bool arg and an optional second return value to `Spring.GetGroundDecalTextures(bool? mainTex, bool? alsoFilenames = false) → string[] textures, string[]? filenames`.
 - add `mouse2` to `mouse10` "keys" for mousebuttons that can be bound, ditto `sc_mouse2-10` scancodes.
   LMB (`mouse1`/`sc_mouse1`) is planned to be made bindable later.
+- added `DWMFlush` numerical springsetting, for Windows only.
+Forces Windows Desktop Compositors DWMFlush before each SDL_GL_SwapWindow, preventing dropped frames (use nVidias FrameView to validate dropped frames, or BARs Jitter Timer widget).
+Value of 1 does DWMFlush before SwapBuffers, value of 2 does DWMFlush after swapbuffers.
 - enabling dev mode (either via startscript or at runtime) adds `debug.*` functions to synced Lua.
 - `/smoothmesh` renderer stays enabled even if you disable cheats.
 - trying to set a deprecated/nonexistent springsetting via Lua now produces a warning.